M60A1 Main Battle Tank

 The tank is equipped with a mounted bulldozer M9 used to clear mines and other combat related earth moving.
 The main gun is in the rear “stowed” position.

 Supported by a torsion bar suspension, the tank is powered by a 12 cylinder, air-cooled, Diesel engine, built by Continental, generating 750 hp at 2,400 rpm.
 Recommended speed is 30 mph with an average fuel consumption of 1.3 gallons per mile.

 Erected by Heartland Museum of Military Vehicles.

 Other nearby markers.
-At least 5 other markers are within 11 miles of this marker, measured
+At least 6 other markers are within 13 miles

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 22, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 277 times since then and 20 times this year.
+It was originally submitted on February 22, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 379 times since then and 31 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 22, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.